wp-plugins/timezonecalculator/readme.txt

 - `user_id`: determines which user's timezones should be used; not set as default -> use the timezones of the user who is currently logged in

-- `use_container`: if set to `true` (default value), the current UTC is used as `query_time` and the same selected stats and format is used as set in the admin menu, TimeZoneCalculator wraps the output in a html div with the class `timezonecalculator-refreshable-output` - the class `timezonecalculator-output` will be used for all other output; if you set `use_container` to `false`, no container div will be generated
+- `use_container`: if set to `true` (default value), the current UTC is used as `query_time` and the same selected timezones and format is used as set in the admin menu, TimeZoneCalculator wraps the output in a html div with the class `timezonecalculator-refreshable-output` - the class `timezonecalculator-output` will be used for all other output; if you set `use_container` to `false`, no container div will be generated

 - `display`: if you want to return the timezone-information (e.g. for storing in a variable) instead of echoing it with this function-call, set this to `false`; default setting is `true`